hdvpdrm/tsokoban/README.md

-tsokoban [-h] [--help] - print this message. tsokoban n - run game and play nth level. tsokoban - run game and start at the first level.
+tsokoban [-h] [--help] - print this message. tsokoban n - run game and play nth level. tsokoban - run game and start at the first level. tsokoban n solution_file - execute solution for n level.

+Solution is simple sequence of 'w','a','s','d'. w is up s is down a is left d is right

 ```